-Antoine Cornet is Cognism’s Revenue Operations Manager.
+Antoine Cornet is Cognism’s Head of Revenue Operations.

 Hi Antoine.
 First of all - what is revenue operations?
 Can you sum it up in a single sentence?